Rangers vs. Maple Leafs: Betting Trends, Odds, Advanced Stats

 Rangers Advanced Stats

-- The Rangers have allowed the seventh-fewest goals in NHL action this season, 70 (2.7 per game).
+- The Rangers have been one of the toughest defensive units in the league this season, conceding 79 goals (2.7 per game) to rank sixth.

-- With a +15 goal differential, they're ranked seventh-best in the league.
+- They have a +16 goal differential, which is seventh-best in the league.

 Watch the NHL on Max with the B/R Sports Add-On